-The 2018 National Rural Assembly will be held May 21-23, 2018.
-The focus of this meeting will be how we build a more inclusive nation, viewed through a lens of civic courage.
+The 2018 National Rural Assembly was held on May 21-23, 2018.
+More than 175 rural practitioners and advocates from 35 states attended.
+The focus of this meeting was how we build a more inclusive nation, viewed through a lens of civic courage.

-The preliminary agenda for this event is as follows.
-More details will be provided in the upcoming weeks.
+The agenda for this event was as follows.

 Monday, May 21, 2018

 - 1:00 – Registration opens (at Durham Arts Council)

 - 12:30-4:30 – Making a Commitment to Rural Philanthropy – An Afternoon of Strategic Insights – by invitation only

 Location: MDC, Inc., 307 W. Main St., Durham, NC

 - 3:00-5:00 – Illustrated Journalism workshop with Wendy MacNaughton (optional; additional cost $35)